Latest publications here

 I am adviser to Nature Climate Change and Environmental Research Letters, executive editor of Environment: Science and Policy for Sustainable Development, and founding, former executive editor of the Social Status of Climate Change Knowledge subdomain of WIREs: Climate Change.

-I have held many organizational and intellectual leadership roles in high-level efforts to shape research agendas capable of responding to sustainability challenges.
+I have held numerous organizational and intellectual leadership roles in high-level efforts to shape research agendas capable of responding to sustainability challenges.
 This subsumes organization and scientific leadership of major international meetings, including, among others, an IPCC co-sponsored workshop to define research priorities to help low- and middle-income countries address climate vulnerability and adaptation needs (see scientific outcome); Future Earth’s Young Scientist Network Conference on Integrated Science; and an effort led by Future Earth to harness digital technologies to transformations towards sustainability.

 I have also served on international panels assessing governance options for geoengineering (solar radiation management), as well as design of science-policy interfaces and envirgonmental assessments, advising the U.S. National Science Foundation and the United Nations Department of Economic and Social Affairs, among others.